subhamks007/EAS-503-mkZia/readme.md

 - No final!

 ## Homework Dates (Tentative)
+- Homework will be posted on Thursday evenings
 - PS1 -- release date: 2/3/2020; due 2/7/2020 -- Does not count toward grade
 - Homework 1 -- release date: 2/6/2020; due 2/18/2020
 - Homework 2 -- release date: 2/13/2020; due 2/25/2020